-Conjunctivitis and keratitis adverse events have also been reported with DUPIXENT in postmarketing settings, predominantly in AD patients.
-Some patients reported visual disturbances (e.g., blurred vision) associated with conjunctivitis or keratitis.
+Conjunctivitis and keratitis adverse events have also been reported with DUPIXENT in postmarketing settings, predominantly in atopic dermatitis patients.
+Some patients reported visual disturbances (e.g. blurred vision) associated with conjunctivitis or keratitis.

-Advise patients or their caregivers to report new onset or worsening eye symptoms to their healthcare provider.
+Advise patients to report new onset or worsening eye symptoms to their healthcare provider.
 Consider ophthalmological examination for patients who develop conjunctivitis that does not resolve following standard treatment or signs and symptoms suggestive of keratitis, as appropriate [see Adverse Reactions (6.1)].